-- Asian Corporate Governance Association ("ACGA") Working Groups for Japan and China - Asia Investor Group on Climate Change ("AIGCC") Utilities collective engagement programme - Carbon Disclosure Project ("CDP") Non-Disclosure Programme - Climate Action 100+ Collaborative Engagement programmes for target companies - United Nations-supported Principles for Responsible Investment ("PRI") Spring Advisory Committee
+- Asia Investor Group on Climate Change ("AIGCC") Utilities collective engagement programme - Climate Action 100+ Collaborative Engagement programmes for target companies - United Nations-supported Principles for Responsible Investment ("PRI") Spring Advisory Committee

 6.2 ENGAGEMENT ESCALATION

 Judgement is applied in all engagements and the strategy for escalation will be determined on a case-by-case basis due to each having unique circumstances.
 We do not apply a prescriptive or mechanistic approach to engagement escalation.
 The following are typical engagement escalation measures we may choose to employ for our direct holdings.